 The surfaces were created using CUBE parameters that ensured a maximum sounding propagation distance of the grid resolution divided by #2.
-Resolutions of 1 m, 2 m, or 4 m were selected based on the requirement by depth for complete multibeam coverage described in the HSSD.
+Resolutions of 1 m, 2 m, or 4 m were selected based on the requirement by depth for complete multibeam coverage and set line spaced single beam described in the HSSD.
 Surfaces were finalized according to the same depth thresholds, and designated soundings were applied.
 Horizontal projection was selected as UTM Zone 3 North, NAD 1983.

-A CARIS HOB file was submitted (H12630\FFF.HOB) with the survey deliverables as well.
+A CARIS HOB file was submitted (H12631\FFF.HOB) with the survey deliverables as well.
 The final feature file (FFF) contains meta-data and other data not readily represented by the final surfaces, such as bottom samples and shoreline features (where applicable).
-Each object is encoded with mandatory S-57 attributes, additional attributes, and NOAA Extended Attributes (V#5.3.2).
+Objects are encoded with mandatory S-57 attributes and NOAA Extended Attributes (V#5.3.2).